techcloud0/bankid-app-activation-spi/bankid-app-api.md

 Detailed description of the request endpoints are found in the SPI reference documentation as [Swagger](https://vippsas.github.io/bankid-app-api/) or [ReDoc](https://vippsas.github.io/bankid-app-api/redoc.html).

 Endpoints are grouped by functionality.
-RA may implement all or some of these groups, depending on the functionality the RA support.
+RA may implement all or some of these groups, depending on the functionality the RA supports.

 # Questions?